Can you help kids calm down using mindfulness?

 Most kids don’t just start breathing deeply and thinking mindful thoughts in the middle of chaos.

-You have to practice and prepare them ahead of time in order for mindfulness to work.
+You have to practice and prepare them ahead of time for mindfulness and calming strategies to work.

 - Use positive reinforcement and praise for calm behavior and appropriate reactions to stress